false

 Now that we’ve shared what upskilling is and why it matters, let’s take a brief look at how to create an upskilling strategy for your learning and development goals.

-1. Identify business and employee goals
+1. Identify both business and individual employee goals

 Start by identifying your business goals.
 What goals hinge on your employees’ contribution?
 Practically, this could look like: